ansible-collections/ansible-consul/README.md

 ## Role Variables

-The role defines variables in `defaults/main.yml`:
+The role defines variables in `defaults/main.yml` and in the hosts inventory file (see below):

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|